Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Added a resistor to the bleed off inductors to avoid it affecting the performance of the filter.
 Since it's on the other side of the inductor I don't think it will add noise (maybe?
 Not 100% sure.)

+Looked at capacitance of the inductors.
+The only significant change was in the RF input filter, since it had a parallel capacitor of 1.2pF and a capacitance of .18pF.
+Added inductor capacitors to the simulations, but they didn't make much difference elsewhere.